-Each applicant and their spouse are required to submit proof of identity documents with an application for the FHOG.
-This will include evidence that at least one applicant is an Australian citizen or permanent resident.
+Each applicant and their spouse are required to submit proof of identity documents which include evidence that at least one applicant is an Australian citizen or permanent resident.

+If eligible, the FHOG and/or FHOR will be approved with the condition that the residence requirement is satisfied.
 If you are unable to satisfy the residence requirement you must notify the Commissioner in writing.
-Where you can clearly demonstrate good reasons for being unable to satisfy the residence requirements, that are unforseen or beyond your control, the Commissioner may consider a written application to
+If you can clearly demonstrate good reasons for being unable to satisfy the residence requirements, that are unforeseen or beyond your control, the Commissioner may consider a written application to

 - reduce the time you are required to live in the home to a period of less than six months

 - extend the time allowed for you to commence residing in the home to a period of longer than twelve months or

 - where there are two or more joint applicants, exempt an applicant from the residence requirement.

 Use form F-FHOG2 ‘Reduction or Extension Application: Residence Requirements’ or F-FHOG3 ‘Joint Application Exemption: Residence Requirements’ to request the Commissioner make a determination and advise you whether you are required to repay the FHOG.

 You must notify the Commissioner that you cannot satisfy the residence requirements within 30 days of the end of the 12 month take-up period, or the date it becomes apparent you will not be able to fulfil the requirement (whichever is the earlier).
 If you fail to do so, you may be required to repay the FHOG with penalties and may be ineligible for a future FHOG.

 RevenueWA conducts investigations and compliance checks to ensure that the FHOG is only given to those applicants who are entitled to receive it, and to ensure that applicants satisfy the residency requirements.